AhmedBakrXI/Design-and-Analysis-of-Algorithm-Project/04.Task 4/README.md

 The time complexity of the Tower of Hanoi puzzle with four pegs depends on the number of disks (n).
 The recursive algorithm exhibits exponential time complexity, O(2^n), as the number of moves required grows exponentially with the number of disks.

+The space complexity of the Tower of Hanoi puzzle with four pegs is also exponential, O(2^n), primarily due to the recursive calls made during the execution of the algorithm.
+Each recursive call adds a new stack frame to the call stack, consuming memory proportional to the number of recursive calls.
+Additionally, the space complexity includes the space required to store the input parameters and any auxiliary variables used during the execution of the algorithm.
+However, these requirements are minimal compared to the recursive calls and do not significantly impact the overall space complexity.
+Therefore, the space complexity is dominated by the recursive calls and remains exponential, O(2^n), where n is the number of disks.

 ## 5. The Used Algorithm

 The algorithm used to solve the Tower of Hanoi puzzle with four pegs is a combination of recursive division and conquer, along with the traditional three-peg Tower of Hanoi algorithm.
 It ensures the optimal solution for transferring all the disks from the source peg to the destination peg while following the rules of the puzzle.